 Dress to impress

-“When you’re going to an interview for a legal position, the first impression always matters,” says Kiren, who advises her candidates to dress professionally and appropriately to let hiring managers know they are serious about the position.
+“When you’re going to an interview for a legal position, the first impression always matters,” says Martin, who advises his candidates to dress professionally and appropriately to let hiring managers know they are serious about the position.